parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/lifestyle-factors.md

 </iframe>
 </div>

+---

-# Dental Care
+## Dental Care
 Taking care of your teeth is really important as poor dental health can lead to pain and infections.
 It may even lead to difficulties eating and drinking in the long run.
 - Brush your teeth twice a day with a fluoride toothpaste and floss daily.
 - Reduce sugar intake
 - Have regular check-ups with your dentist.
 Dental checks are provided by the NHS for a fee, unless you are on a low income.
-See the NHS website ([www.nhs.uk](https://www.nhs.uk)) for more information on who qualifies for free NHS dental care.
+See the <a href="https://www.nhs.uk/nhs-services/dentists/who-can-get-free-nhs-dental-treatment/" class="external-link" target="_blank" rel="noopener noreferrer">NHS Website</a> for more information on who qualifies for free NHS dental care.
 The frequency of check-up depends on the health of your teeth and gums.
 Your dentist can advise on this.
 - Don’t delay treatments if you have a problem.
 Many dental treatments are available on the NHS, but most will require a contribution to the cost which can vary in amount depending on the treatment needed.
 People in receipt of certain financial benefits are entitled to free NHS dental treatment.

 <div class="video-container">